Tanishkaa-py/-prodesk-capstone-Vital-Sync-Healthcare-Patient-Dashboard-/README.md

 ---

-## 🎓 Evaluation Criteria

-This project is evaluated on:
-- ✅ Clean, scalable code architecture
-- ✅ Proper role-based authentication & route protection
-- ✅ All core features fully functional
-- ✅ Modern, responsive UI design
-- ✅ Well-structured API with error handling
-- ✅ Deployed and accessible production URL

----

 <div align="center">

-**Built with hardwork , consistency and dedication  as part of the ProDesk Internship Capstone — Week 13 to 17**
+**Built with hardwork , consistency and dedication  as part of the ProDesk Internship Capstone - Week 13 to 17**

 </div>